MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-flight.md

-Use this method in the Windows Store submission API to create a package flight for an app that is registered to your Windows Dev Center account.
+Use this method in the Microsoft Store submission API to create a package flight for an app that is registered to your Windows Dev Center account.

 >**Note**&nbsp;&nbsp;This method creates a package flight without any submissions.
 To create a submission for package flight, see the methods in [Manage package flight submissions](manage-flight-submissions.md).